bigchaindb/bigchaindb/docs/server/source/server-reference/configuration.md

 }
 ```

 Internally (i.e. in the Python code), both keys have a default value of `None`, but that's not a valid key.
 Therefore you can't rely on the defaults for the keypair.
 If you want to run BigchainDB, you must provide a valid keypair, either in the environment variables or in the local config file.
-You can generate a local config file with a valid keypair (and default everything else) using `bigchaindb -y configure rethinkdb`.
+You can generate a local config file with a valid keypair (and default everything else) using `bigchaindb -y configure mongodb`.

 ## keyring